 Snowy and icy road conditions affect about 85% of the United States each year.
-It is a significant cause of automobile accidents and can turn a 20-minute commute into an hour-long adventure.
+It is a significant cause of automobile accidents and can turn a short commute into an hour-long adventure.
 Even the most seasoned cold weather drivers will find blowing and drifting snow and slick, icy roads challenging.
 Those who haven't previously experienced the conditions (if you've just moved to Boulder, for instance) can find them paralyzing.

 Those who have lived in areas that experience snow and ice for some time may have a kind of sixth sense for knowing when to limit travel during these conditions.
 However, when driving is necessary, there are some winter driving tips that can better keep you and your family safe, on the road, and headed in the right direction.
 Those who live in cabins near the mountain need to take special care during freezing weather—especially if they want to drive to experience some of Boulder's outdoor activities.
 If precautions aren't taken, a drive to the store can turn into an off-road experience requiring the services of a tow-truck.
 There are few more unnerving driving experiences like losing control of a vehicle in snowy or icy road conditions.